learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ## Introduction

 How do we go about writing text for the web?
 How is that different from the text that we write in a text file?
 We're going to experience for ourselves how these things are different in this lab.

 You don't need any prior knowledge of HTML for this lab.
 We're going to tell you what to type.
 Don't focus on specific commands or taking notes.
 Everything will be covered thoroughly later.
 Instead, the goal of this exercise is to feel the joy of editing a file and seeing the change "out there."

 **NOTE:** We don't expect you to know _markup_, _content_, _source text_, or
 _rendered text_ yet.
 We'll be defining them in this lab.

+## Getting Started

+If you haven't already, fork and clone this lesson into your local environment.

+**Quick Review:** To fork this lab:

+1. click the **Fork** icon in the upper right of this page.
+This will bring you to GitHub.
+You may be prompted to choose where to fork — choose your personal GitHub account.
+2. Once your fork is created, click the **Code** button in GitHub, choose **SSH** and copy the provided git URL info.
+3. Clone to your local machine with `git clone` followed by the git URL you copied.
+This will create a folder in the location you're currently in containing your fork of this lab's repository.

+`cd` into the repository that you just cloned down in the terminal, then run `code .` to open the files in Visual Studio Code.
+(If you are using a different text editor, the command will be different.
+For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it.)
+Finally, run `npm install` to install the lab's dependencies.

-## Create an Unordered HTML List
+## Create an Ordered HTML List

-Think of a collection of things united by theme: Pok&eacute;mon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc. We're going to walk through how to create a list of these things marked up with HTML.
+Think of a collection of things united by theme: Pokémon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc. We're going to walk through how to create a list of things marked up with HTML.

 ### Create a Text File with Content

-Launch the Learn IDE (use the Open IDE button) and create a new file called `my_list.txt`.
+In your terminal, while still inside of this labs directory, create a new file called `my_list.txt` by running `touch my_list.txt`.
 The file extension suggests to humans and operating systems that it contains text.

-Remember your collection of things?
-Now write in a few of them in your file.
+Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.

-Here's an example from us (songs in the English post-punk genre).
+Below is a collection of song titles (songs in the English post-punk genre).
+Copy and paste the songs into your `my_list.txt` file.

 ```text
 "Love Will Tear Us Apart"